trawick/edurepo/README.md

 ### Models

-E.g., the form of a glossary item, or the form of a course description
+E.g., the form of a glossary item, or the form of a course description, or the form of a certain type of math problem, or ...

 The prototype should contain models for a course description as well as models for several types of educational materials.